indexdata/localindices/doc/manual/02-using.md

 * _Encoding override_: A feed can return invalid encoded responses, such as having an XML header with encoding set to UTF-8, but actually return ISO-8859-1 in the data.
 Setting this field to the actual encoding will force the Harvester to use the specified encoding.

 * _Storage_: Select the storage type and location for the harvested data.
-The Harvester has a storage abstraction layer to allow it to work with multiple potential record storage systems, but at present, only Solr/Lucene is supported.
+The Harvester has a storage abstraction layer to allow it to work with multiple potential record storage systems, but at present, only Apache Solr/Lucene is supported.
 Once the _Storage_ has been selected, it is possible to view the indexed records by clicking the _Stored records: click to view_ field.

 * _Cache on disk_: if enabled, harvest data is kept in the filesystem cache and the job can be restarted from this cache without needing to go back to the server.